tableau/connector-plugin-sdk/docs/gallery-submission.md

 ![]({{ site.baseurl }}/assets/tableau-logo.png)

 Thanks for your interest in submitting a connector for the Extension Gallery.
 This document will walk you through the publishing steps and the assets required to submit your Connector to the Extension Gallery.
-This process was built to be as self-service as possible, but there are many opportunities for touchpoints witbh our team along the way if you get stuck or need help.
+This process was built to be as self-service as possible, but there are many opportunities for touchpoints with our team along the way if you get stuck or need help.

 ---